gwygonik/Wygonium-Info/WygoniumORBsq.md

-# Wygonium M101 MIDI Input
+# Wygonium ORBsq Algorithmic Sequencer

 ![A picture of the Wygonium ORBsq sequencer.
 It is a wedge-shaped device that is entirely black.
 It has a display screen and several sliders for input.](/images/Wygonium_ORBsq_square.jpg)